return1/django-sslify-admin/README.md

 thread](http://stackoverflow.com/questions/8436666/how-to-make-python-on-heroku-https-only).
 This Project is also influenced by Randall Degges [django-sslify](https://github.com/rdegges/django-sslify), use this, if you want to secure your whole site, and not only the admin interface of Django.

+If you like this project please consider giving me a [gittip](https://www.gittip.com/return1_at/), thanks! :)

 ## Tests